n8t8n/my-cloudflare-bash/readme.md

 # 🌐 Cloudflare Tunnel Manager

-This project provides a set of scripts to manage Cloudflare Tunnels and DNS records.
+This project provides a set of scripts to manage Cloudflare Tunnels and DNS records, along with a user-friendly web interface for file management and AI assistance.
 Originally created for a Moto E5 Play device running Termux and proot-distro Ubuntu, these tools help manage Cloudflare infrastructure from mobile devices.

 ## 🛠️ Scripts